MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ### Online subscription

-A mission-critical workload operates as a  independent solution, without any direct corporate network connectivity to the rest of the Azure landing zone architecture.
+A mission-critical workload operates as an   independent solution, without any direct corporate network connectivity to the rest of the Azure landing zone architecture.
 The application will be further safeguarded through the [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) and will automatically integrate with centralized platform logging through policy.

 The [baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro) and [Mission-Critical Online](https://github.com/Azure/Mission-Critical-Online) implementation align with the Online approach.